mozaik-association/mozaik/docs/3Mandates-module.md

 Several functionalities are available in the mandates module:

 - Mandates management (consult, create, remove, edit)
-- The selection committee
+- selection committees
-- The status of the mandates
+- Applicants
 - The invalidation of mandates
 - The renewal of mandates